U.S. Citizens entering Jamaica:

-You can walk to a lot of where you want to go to in Montego Bay.
+You can walk to a lot of where you want to go to in Negril.
+Taxis

 not hard to find (during Spring Break everyone is a taxi driver).

-Like everything in Jamaica, the fare is negotiable.
-Stick to taxis
+Like everything in Jamaica, the fare is negotiable, but a ride from

-with red license plates, as these are the only official cabs, with
+to taxis with red license plates as these are the only official

 Jamaicans rely on tips so don’t forget to reward the people